jakob-nogler/CILly-Geese/README.md

 `python main.py --full_data`.

-After finishing, the final predictions to submit to kaggle will appear under the `results/` folder under a name containing the current date.
+After finishing, the final predictions to submit to Kaggle will appear under the `results/` folder under a name containing the current date.

 To run a single model please run

 `python main.py --config model_name.json [--full_data]`,

-where model_name $\in \{\text{als, autoencoder, bayesiansvd, funksvd, gernot, lightgcn, ncf, cfda} \}$ is the name of the model you wish to run.
+where $\text{model\_name } \in \{\text{als, autoencoder, bayesiansvd, funksvd, gernot, lightgcn, ncf, cfda} \}$ is the name of the model you wish to run.
-Please use the `--full_data` flag in case you want to train the model on the full dataset (to generate a kaggle submission) and leave it out in case you want to obtain the local validation score.
+Please use the `--full_data` flag in case you want to train the model on the full dataset (to generate a Kaggle submission) and leave it out in case you want to obtain the local validation score.

 # Implemented Models